WHAT WE OFFER

 FTIR spectroscopy identifies functional groups and chemical bonds by measuring infrared absorption.
 It is commonly used for material identification, verification, and quality control.

-SEM – Scanning Electron Microscopy
+SEM EDS - Scanning Electron Microscopy with EDS

 Scanning Electron Microscopy (SEM) provides detailed images of surface morphology and microstructural features by scanning a focused electron beam across a sample.
 It is widely used for surface analysis, particle characterization, and failure investigation.